atharva-p/guides/gitGuide.md

 1. Use the `fetch upstream` button provided by github in your fork and then pull those changes from your github to your local repository.

-2. Pull directly from upstream to local and then push
+2. Pull directly from upstream to local and then push to your fork

 ```
 git pull upstream main